robotont/robotont-firmware/docs/firmware_architecture.md

 (\*) *Exception made for `cmd handler` service. `cmd handler` includes other services.
 Reason for this approach is that `cmd handler` only purpose is to redirect serial data.
 Moving this to the application layer will over-complicate the code.*

 > [!IMPORTANT]
 > Bottom level module should never include module from top level.
-This approach will keep more portable (not only in terms of MCU and HW, but also in terms of application).
+This approach will keep code more portable (not only in terms of MCU and HW, but also in terms of application).

 #### Logical components